 When choosing Montessori for your child, you as a parent should be aware that the program is sequential.
 Maximum benefit is derived if the child enters the program by the age of three and remains in the same Montessori classroom until he/she is ready for the kindergarten year.

-Kindergarten: We understand the challenging decision that parents face when trying to decide whether or not they should continue their child with Montessori for kindergarten, or enroll him in their local school.
-There is no right answer for every child.
+We understand the challenging decision that parents face when trying to decide whether or not they should continue their child with Montessori for kindergarten, or enroll him in their local school.
+There is no right or wrong answer for every child.

 Summer School Program